kariswanjiru/numida_assessment/README.md

 ### The challenge

 This is the solution to the Numida assemement.
 The data file wasn't added to the repository.
-The dataset train_loan_data.csv, train_payment_data.csv and test_loan_data.csv are all added to the raw data folde as shown above.
+The dataset train_loan_data.csv, train_payment_data.csv and test_loan_data.csv are all added to the raw data folder as shown above.

 ### Commands
 #### Steps to follow.